daniel-dewa/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Self-Issued OP Authorization Request is sent to the Authorization Endpoint, which performs Authentication of the End-User.

-The Authorization Endpoint of the Self-Issued OP is used in the same manner as defined in Section 3 of [@!OpenID.Core], with the exception of the differences specified in this section, and taking into account the recommendations given in [@!I-D.ietf-oauth-security-topics].
+The Authorization Endpoint of the Self-Issued OP is used in the same manner as defined in Section 3 of [@!OpenID.Core], with the exception of the differences specified in this section, and taking into account the recommendations given in [@!BCP240].

 Communication with the Authorization Endpoint MUST utilize TLS.